-Aided by easier access to older strata than is found downdip/offshore, New Jersey coastal plain drilling (Miller et al., 1994, 1996b; Miller, Sugarman, Browning, et al., 1998) has sampled "greenhouse" (Cretaceous to Eocene) sequences and addressed their relationship to global sea level changes.
-One surprising result has been the evidence for ice sheets back to a time previously considered to be ice-free: comparing Late Cretaceous to the global δ^{18} O record indicates that small ice sheets (<30 m sea level equivalent) waxed and waned in this supposedly ice-free world (Browning et al., 1996; Miller et al., 1998, 2005a, 2005b).
+Aided by easier access to older strata than is found downdip/offshore, New Jersey Coastal Plain drilling (Miller et al., 1994, 1996b; Miller, Sugarman, Browning, et al., 1998) has sampled "Greenhouse" (Cretaceous to Eocene) sequences and addressed their relationship to global sea level changes.
+One surprising result has been the evidence for ice sheets back to a time previously considered to be ice-free: comparing

+Late Cretaceous to middle Eocene onshore hiatuses/sequence boundaries to the global δ^{18} O record indicates that small ice sheets (<30 m sea level equivalent) waxed and waned in this supposedly ice-free world (Browning et al., 1996; Miller et al., 1998, 2005a, 2005b).

-ODP drilling in the Bahamas (Leg 166 and supplementary platform drilling; Eberli, Swart, Malone, et al., 1997) has also provided a chronology of baselevel lowerings in prograding carbonate sequences during similar time periods (Fig. F3).
+ODP drilling in the Bahamas (Leg 166 and supplementary platform drilling; Eberli, Swart, Malone, et al., 1997) has also provided a chronology of base-level lowerings in prograding carbonate sequences during similar time periods (Fig. F3).
 These findings represent complementary and supporting evidence to the New Jersey reports of global sea level change during the Miocene.

-These independent data at the New Jersey and Bahamas margins validate the approach outlined by CO-SOD II (Imbrie et al., 1987), a JOIDES Sea Level Workshop (Watkins and Mountain, 1990), and the JOIDES Sea Level Working Group (JOIDES SL-WG, 1992).
+These independent data at the New Jersey and Bahamas margins validate the approach outlined by COSODII (Imbrie et al., 1987), a JOIDES Sea Level Workshop (Watkins and Mountain, 1990), and the JOIDES Sea Level Working Group (JOIDES SL-WG, 1992).
 In particular,